johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-11-17-azure-ad-claims-static-web-apps-azure-functions/index.md

 }
 ```

 Note the claims in there.
-These include custom claims that we've configured such as roles with `OurApp.Read`.
+These include custom claims that we've configured against our Azure AD App Registration such as roles with `OurApp.Read`.

 So we can access claims successfully in the Static Web App (the front end).
-However, the associated Function App does not have access to the claims.
+However, the associated Function App does **not** have access to the claims.

-It's possible to see this by implementing a function which surfaces roles:
+It's possible to see this by implementing a function in our Azure Function App which surfaces roles:

 ```cs
 [FunctionName("GetRoles")]